uwpokerclub/pit-boss-bot/README.md

 - [Contributing](#contributing)

 ## Installation
-Before starting development or usage of the API, ensure you have all of the prerequiste software installed below.
+Before starting development or usage of the bot, ensure you have all of the prerequiste software installed below.

 ### Prerequisites
 - [NodeJS](https://nodejs.org/en/)